john-hawkins/projit/docs/source/usage.rst

     >projit init <Project-Name>

-This command will prompt you to provide a project deascription and then create the projit configuration folder then write the project properties file.
+This command will create the projit configuration folder then write the project properties file.

 If you would like the initialisation process to create a set of directories you can add an additional parameter for the template to use.
 For example:

 .. code-block:: bash